KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-choosing/index.md

 * The [Bug Triaging team](https://community.kde.org/Guidelines_and_HOWTOs/Bug_triaging) has [many search queries](https://community.kde.org/Guidelines_and_HOWTOs/Bug_triaging#Decide_what_to_work_on) that can be useful to search for bugs.

-* The [Gardening team](https://community.kde.org/Gardening) has a [stale merge requests list](https://invent.kde.org/dashboard/merge_requests?draft=no&not%5Blabel_name%5D%5B%5D=Gardening%3A+Stale&scope=all&sort=updated_asc&state=opened) full of old merge requests with interesting, but unfinished ideas.
-Remember to ask the developers if it's okay to work on them!
+* The [Gardening team](https://community.kde.org/Gardening) has a [stale merge requests list](https://invent.kde.org/dashboard/merge_requests?draft=no&not%5Blabel_name%5D%5B%5D=Gardening%3A+Stale&scope=all&sort=updated_asc&state=opened) full of old merge requests with interesting but unfinished ideas.
+You can ask their developers if it's okay to take over the work on them.

+Try not to start out by proposing or working on major features or significant design changes.
+These can be controversial, and the smoothest way to get going is by working on relatively non-controversial bugfixes.
+Start slowly and build trust!

+Once you've got a general idea about what you want to work on, you can [get in touch with the existing developers]({{< ref "help-developers" >}}) and they can help you out by pointing you to the right place in the code and providing advice about how to tackle the problem.